 I am currently able to run 8 miles, with only a few stops to walk.
 It is amazing how fast my cardio has developed.
 As a nice side effect, I lost 20 lbs so far and am able to fit some pre-pregnancy jeans!
 That in itself is keeping me going!

 I am going on vacation for a couple of weeks, first to Paris.
-I’ve never been there before and since my parents will be watching the boys, I will fly and meet my husband, who will be arriving by train from Brussels (he works for a company there and goes 1 week a month).
-We don’t have much plans, other than visiting with our friends, shop for Maille mustard (mmmmmm) as well as stuff at La Drougerie, and I’m really interested in going to Le Refuge des Fondus, where you drink wine out of baby bottles.
+I’ve never been there before and since my parents will be watching the boys, I will fly and meet my husband, who will be arriving buy viagra online by train from Brussels (he works for a company there and goes 1 week a month).
+We don’t have much plans, other than visiting with our friends, shop for Maille mustard (mmmmmm) as how much vitamin a is in accutane well as stuff at La Drougerie, and I’m really interested in going to Le Refuge des Fondus, where you drink wine out of baby bottles.
 And we’re also going to do a 10 mile run through the city that will take us on a little sight seeing tour – to the Eiffel tower, along the Seine, and end at the l’Arc de Triomphe.
 Fantastic!
-I’m really looking forward to it.
+I’m really looking forward to generic cialis it.
 After we get back, we’re going with the whole family down to our favorite parts of Italy – Bolzano and Gardasee.
 Paris, Brussels, Italy, Scotland…we sound so european! :)

 One last note, I wanted to thank Robin of Robin’s Nest!
 I won a contest on her blog and she sent me an amazing package filled with a bunch of patterns/pattern books, lovely citrus-y soap, a stitch marker, sheep note paper and sticky notes, and a wonderful calming “Peaceful Pond” CD.
 Ahhhh…it’s like a day in a knitting spa!
 Thank you, thank you, thank you!

-That’s all the news fit to print…until next time!
+That’s all the news fit to print…until accutane worth it next time!

 Wow, I can’t believe it’s been a year already since I’ve started spinning!
 In that time, I have created 60 skeins of yarn, about 18,000 yards of handspun.
 Wow…that is a lot!
 I am a true spinner, don’t want to knit anything anymore.
 How crazy is that?!
 Of course, I do have some babies to knit for soon (my sister is due to pop any day now and have I knit anything yet…??? ummm…yeah, working on it!).
 Here are a few highlights of my spinning year.